islewis/islewis.github.io/drafts/dice/dice.md

-#Liars Dice
 People have vices.
 One of those is gambling.
 Whether it's a poker night, a super bowl bet, or picking investments, everyone gambles.
 This isn't anything new either, people have been gambling for thousands of years [1].
 In recent years, as compute power has gotten more accessable, incredible bodies of analysis have been produced to better understand the games we wager on (or just play for fun).
 Given how much we like to gamble, this is hardly suprising- and we're not even considering the quantity of money involved.
 Poker, fantasy football, and the stock market are all great examples of games that are saturated with near-infinite technical anaysis available.

 While it might not all be of the highest quality, there is no lack of Poker strategy books, blogs spouting stock market tips, or insider fantasy scoops.
 Quality models for popular games such as poker were created by people who are certainly much smarter than you or I. While i'm confident there's more innvation to occur in a game like poker, i'll go out on a limb and speculate that it is unlikely I will be the one doing it.

 What might be possible however, is using existing knowledge of popular games to guide discoveries about games outside the spotlight.
 That's what i'll be writing about today, with my game of choice being Liars Dice.
 My goal is to gain a practical advantage while i'm playing.
 Liars dice is a game I play with my friends: I dont need a series of equations to model liars dice.
 I need strategies to win games, or atleast to help.
 I'm not a mathmatician, nor an expert poker player.
 But I dont think I need to be, in order to gain some small advantages, that will hopefully compound across an entire game.
 This writing attempts to document my trail of learning, for a game that's isn't as discovered as Go or Chess.

 # Rules of the Game